smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ④ Cancel the creation of table templates.

-⑤ Create a table template.
+⑤ Confirm the creation of the table template.

 **View Table Template Details**